 Join the ACE Alumni Association

-*Rules & Conditions: Grant is limited to $300 prorated over the course entirety and applies to American College of Education graduates who enroll and are accepted in an American College of Education Master level certificate program.
-The grant is only valid for enrollments provided and accepted for the April 14, 2014 and June 2, 2014, start dates.
-Applicants must apply and enroll by April 7, 2014 or May 26, 2014, to receive the grant.
+*Rules & Conditions: The Grant is limited to $500 prorated over the course entirety and applies to American College of Education graduates who enroll and are accepted in an American College of Education M.Ed.
+Dual Degree program.
+The grant is only valid for enrollments provided and accepted for the August 25th start date.
+Applicants must apply and enroll by August 18, 2014, to receive the grant.
 Void where prohibited.
 Tuition grant does not cover applicable college fees.
 Laws and regulations similar to transactions as provided by your state of residence may apply to this program.
 Please note that licensure and certification requirements vary from state to state.
 Educators interested in pursuing their graduate education through the American College of Education should check with their respective state Departments of Education for determining the certification requirements of their state.